 I once answered a question on the RealSelf website from someone who wanted to know if she would be better off getting lower eyelid surgery or nonsurgical laser skin resurfacing to improve the hollow appearance under her eyes.
 The answer, in my opinion, is to consider the best approach in each specific situation.
-When I meet with a patient considering blepharoplasty (eyelid surgery) at my Toronto practice, I try to recommend the least invasive treatment that addresses their specific concerns and provides a long-lasting outcome.
+When I meet with a patient considering blepharoplasty (eyelid surgery) at my Toronto practice, I try to recommend nonsurgical alternatives to eyelid surgery for droopy or saggy eyelids, where appropriate.
+Our philosophy always includes exploring the least invasive treatment that addresses their specific concerns and provides a long-lasting outcome.

 Nonsurgical treatments for upper and lower eyelid concerns are often effective alternatives to surgery or may be combined with blepharoplasty to produce the best results.

 When I examine patients and listen to them describe what bothers them about the appearance of their eyelids, my job is to recommend a personalized treatment plan.
 The questions I hear from patients include both the upper and lower eyelids, and they often surround some common myths about blepharoplasty.

 In this blog post, I’ll summarize the various nonsurgical alternatives to eyelid surgery that can be effective in the right cases.